arnhrwd/dragon/README.md

 ### Configure a dragon.yaml

 Unpack the distribution into a directory that will not be the deployment directory.
 Configure a `dragon.yaml` file with the set of Ubuntu machines.
-In the example below we have 3 Ubuntu machines, and the first one will have two Dragon daemons deployed to it, where we have given different data port (`dport`) and service port (`sport`) numbers for those two.
-The others have default port numbers which are 4001 and 4000 resp.
-The `dragon.distro.base` is the directory to put the distribution installation on each Ubuntu machine.
+In the example below we have 3 Ubuntu machines that will be deployed to.
+The `dragon.deploy.dir` is the directory to put the distribution installation in, on each Ubuntu machine - in this case the user is called `ubuntu` and the installation will be deployed within the `packages` dir in the user's home directory.

     dragon.network.hosts:
-    - {hostname: 45.113.235.125, dport: 4001, sport: 4000 }
-    - {hostname: 45.113.235.125, dport: 4101, sport: 4100 }
+    - hostname: 45.113.235.125
     - hostname: 45.113.235.146
     - hostname: 45.113.235.116
-    dragon.distro.base: dragon
+    dragon.deploy.dir: /home/ubuntu/packages

 Dragon has a number of deployment commands available, with `deploy` bundling a number of them together.
 It takes the original distro package as a command line parameter.